 As DataType-s are structured, their natural representation in a VOTable is as a GROUP, whether used directly or indirectly.
 Hence if an attribute is defined in a VO-DML data model as representing a DataType, it is most naturally represented by a GROUP embedded in the GROUP of the structured type owning the attribute.
-This is the mapping we [TBD that is, I, Gerard] favor and makes the utype annotation very simple.
+This is the mapping we [TBD] that is, I, Gerard] favor and makes the utype annotation very simple.
+But see elsewhere for a discussion of an alternative approach [TBD].